jonull93/RepresentativePeriodsFinder/docs/src/troubleshooting.md

 # Troubleshooting

-This package is tested using Julia 1.2, 1.3, 1.4 and 1.5.
-If it doesn't work for you, this is in all likelihood due to your own environment!
+This package is tested using Julia 1.5 and above.
+Versions lower than that will likely lead to errors.
+Unfortunately this

+Other errors are likely due to your Julia environment.
 Some troubleshooting tips to fix this are suggested below.

 ## GR